zzhangjii/learning-library/workshops/LabGuide700WorkingWithRESTAPIs.md

 ![](./images/700/Picture700-4.png)

-- CLick on account information on top right corner and click on Tenancy.
+- Click on account information on top right corner and click on Tenancy.

 ![](./images/700/Picture700-5.png)